iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/mapping.rst

     :align: center
     :alt: the GEEDiT user interface

-If you are planning to do large-scale mapping of features, GEEDiT is a great (and easy!) tool to use.
-You can check out the following links to use it and learn more about it:
+|br| If you are planning to do large-scale mapping of features, GEEDiT is a great (and easy!) tool to use.
+You can
+check out the following links to use it and learn more about it:

 - `GEEDiT version 2 <https://liverpoolgee.wordpress.com/geedit-geedit-reviewer/>`__